dotchen/LAV/README.md

 They are trained on Town01, 03, 04, 06.
 Make sure you are launching CARLA with the `-vulkan` flag.

+**Note**: Please note that this is just example weights for quickstart purposes.
+If you directly submit this to leaderboard you will not get 61 DS.
+Full leaderboard codes will be released later.

 Inside the root LAV repo, run
 ```bash